 Department: Veterinary Medicine | Veterinary Clinical Sciences

 Faculty members share clinical responsibilities.
-Although most of the clinical practice involves dogs and cats, the Cardiology service also evaluates heart and vascular diseases in horses, alpacas, and food animals in collaboration with colleagues in the Equine and Large-Animal hospitals.
+Although the majority of the clinical practice involves dogs and cats, the Cardiology service also evaluates heart and vascular diseases in horses, alpacas, and food animals in collaboration with colleagues in the Equine and Large-Animal hospitals.
 Extensive collaboration among faculty and residents in all clinical specialties results in a vibrant clinical arena that offers truly comprehensive care to veterinary patients with a stimulating practice environment.

 Clinical and classroom teaching are a priority of the Cardiology Service with each team member actively involved in both professional and post-graduate education.
 Faculty teaching responsibilities include lectures, labs, and clinical teaching of cardiology to professional students, interns, residents, and graduate students.
 Faculty members are expected to participate in professional outreach, committee service, and curriculum development.